RagnarB83/ash-documentation/docs/workflows-examples.rst

 As an ASH-script is pure Python and the user has access to various ASH functionality for reading in coordinates, create fragments, call QM and MM codes, calculate energy, minimize geometry, run dynamics etc. this allows one to easily create advanced workflows in a single script.
-ASH already contains a lot of pre-made workflow to automize things but the user can easily write their own ASH-Python scripts to automize more complex workflows, not yet available directly in ASH.
+ASH already contains a lot of pre-made workflows to automize things but the user can easily write their own ASH-Python scripts to automize more complex workflows, not yet available directly in ASH.

 This page goes through several examples of workflows showing both the use of pre-coded workflows and how you can write your own.